LizethLino/lwl-IT265-002/docs/game-treatment.md

 ### Feedback 2
 - **Reviewer**:
   <!-- Enter name and relation to you -->
+Name: Sonia
+Relation: Mother
 - **Summary**:
   <!-- Summarize feedback focusing on concept, mechanics, and style -->
+She really liked the game.
+She figured out a way to play the game would be to kill off/get rid of your team leader so you could make use of a better special ability that one of your other team members have.
+She had a bit of trouble understanding the character deck doubling as your enemies in the game but that also was probably the language barrier (she only speaks spanish and I speak ok but not perfect).
+She wasn't fond of the idea of using dice to determine attack damage.
+I'll look into different ways to handle enemies in board games.
+To both get other ideas and find better ways to explain it to others.

 - **Refinement**:
   <!-- Explain how this feedback will improve the design -->

 ### Feedback 3
 - **Reviewer**:
   <!-- Enter name and relation to you -->
+Name: Gustavo
+Relation: Brother in law
+He understood the game, but he thought instead of just Healer, Tank, and Damage, there should also be a Support character that can provide buffs/debuffs.
+He was unfamiliar with the tile location mechanism but he also doesn't play board games and I was trying to explain it verbally.
+I'll finalize how many character types I want and what they should be able to do.
+Maybe I'll change the types so that Healers are stronger against tanks, tanks strong against damage dealers, etc.

 - **Summary**:
   <!-- Summarize feedback focusing on concept, mechanics, and style -->
 - **Refinement**: